Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

+The multiplicity in~\eqref{eq-fund2} is equal to \emph{the number of $m^{\mathrm{th}}$-order weight-$2$ type-(b) inflection points limiting to the singularity in a general $2$-parameter deformation}, and it measures the extent to which the singularity ``counts as'' an $m^{\mathrm{th}}$-order weight-$2$ type-(b) inflection point.

 For the weight-$1$ case, let $\pi \colon X \to B$ be a general $1$-parameter deformation, choose $m$ general elements of $\scr{P}_{X/B}^m$, and let $H_{(1)}^m \subset X$ denote the degeneracy locus of these elements on the smooth locus of the map $\pi$.
 The scheme $H_{(1)}^m$ has expected codimension $1$ in $X$ and can be thought of as the locus of $m^{\mathrm{th}}$\emph{-order weight-$1$ inflection points} of a general linear system near the singular point $0 \in X$.
+We prove the following result in \S~\ref{sec-limdefs}: \begin{theorem*} The intersection multiplicity between the closure of $H_{(1)}^m$ and the singular fiber $X_0$ is given by the following formula:

-We define the \emph{the number of $m^{\mathrm{th}}$-order weight-$1$ inflection points limiting to the singularity in a general $1$-parameter deformation} to be the intersection multiplicity between the closure of $H_{(1)}^m$ and the singular fiber $X_0$.
-This multiplicity measures the extent to which the singularity ``counts as'' an $m^{\mathrm{th}}$-order weight-$1$ inflection point and is given by the following fundamental formula, which we prove in \S~\ref{sec-limdefs}:
+\end{theorem*} The multiplicity in~\eqref{eq-fund3} is equal to the \emph{the number of $m^{\mathrm{th}}$-order weight-$1$ inflection points limiting to the singularity in a general $1$-parameter deformation}, and it measures the extent to which the singularity ``counts as'' an $m^{\mathrm{th}}$-order weight-$1$ inflection point.

 As we explain in \S~\ref{sec-wl}, our work on automatic degeneracy in the weight-$1$ case is related to the seminal work of C.~Widland and R.~Lax, who developed a general method for determining the number of weight-$1$ inflection points limiting to an ICIS in a family of Gorenstein curves over the course of their series of papers~\cite{lw2,lw1,lw3,lw4,lw5,lw6,MR1038736}.